 - Note that ticks submitted to the state will only be identified - they will not be tested.

-Lone star ticks have been identified in Washtenaw County this year (2022).
+Lone star ticks have been identified in Washtenaw County in 2022.
 Lone star ticks do not carry or transmit Lyme disease, but they can cause other tick-borne illnesses like southern tick-associated rash illness, or “STARI”.

 At this time, the CDC, Michigan Department of Health and Human Services, and Washtenaw County Health Department do not recommend testing ticks for specific diseases, even if a person was bitten by the tick.
 Results can be slow and may not be reliable.
 Also, positive results do not mean that the person who was bitten was infected by the tick, since disease transmission does not always occur when an infected tick bites a host.
 Negative results can be misleading because the person may have been bitten by a tick they didn’t see.
 The results of any tick testing cannot tell you whether you have a disease and should not be used to guide medical treatment and diagnosis.
 Instead, we suggest to monitor the person that was bitten for symptoms such as rash, fatigue, fever, etc. occurring within 30 days of the latest tick bite and/or visiting an area with ticks.
 Seek prompt medical attention if signs or symptoms of illness occur.
 See what to do after a tick bite.